We are carrying out drainage work and road reconstruction on a section of Lighthouse Road following a significant wet weather event in May 2025.

 What happened

-On Thursday 1 May, significant cracking was found along Lighthouse Road and the surrounding land.
-The road was closed late that night, and affected residents were evacuated as a precaution.
+Significant cracking was found along Lighthouse Road and the surrounding land.
+The road was closed and affected residents were evacuated as a precaution.
+Expert geotechnical investigations have since concluded that houses downslope from the land instability site are no longer considered at risk.

 In an emergency, where there's an immediate risk to life or property, call 111.